Darrell Christian, former AP managing editor and sports editor, dies at 75

 “When Jackie Robinson came along, sports began to develop a social consciousness,” Christian said at the National Press Club.
 “It really exploded in the 1970 and early ’80s with television coverage, which brought sports events into the living room and the proliferation of money in sports, the free agency where you suddenly created a whole generation of instant millionaires.
 And what happened between the lines was no longer enough.
 That created a public appetite for everything you could possibly want to know about these athletes.”

-Known through the AP as “DLC,” Christian was known for his sharp, concise critiques sent to reporters, left in mailboxes in blue envelopes in the pre-digital era.
+Called "DLC” throughout the AP, Christian was known for his sharp, concise critiques sent to reporters, left in mailboxes in blue envelopes in the pre-digital era.
 The “blue notes” were feared among the staff.

 Christian said the top story he covered as sports editor was Ben Johnson testing positive for a banned steroid at the 1988 Olympics in Seoul, South Korea, which caused him to work for 48 consecutive hours.
-His top story as managing editor was the trial of O.J.
-Simpson.
+Among the major stories he oversaw as managing editor: the O.J.
+Simpson saga, whose coverage he led with aplomb.

 “It was indeed the circus of the century and it was one wild ride to cover it on a day-in, day-out basis,” Christian said.